samorodkin/net.ton.dev/scripts/README.md

 # README

 This HOWTO contains instructions on how to use some of the scripts located here.
-The instructions and scripts below were verified on Ubuntu 18.04.
+The instructions and scripts below were verified on Ubuntu 18.04 and 20.04.
+Monitoring dashboard setup instructions see configs/telegraf.conf
 # Scripts

 ## build.sh